shrinerb/shrine/README.md

 end
 ```

-The above puts all promoting (moving to store) and deleting of files into a
+The above puts all promoting (uploading cached file to permanent storage) and
-background Sidekiq job.
-Obviously instead of Sidekiq you can use any other
+deleting of files into a background Sidekiq job.
+Obviously instead of Sidekiq
-backgrounding library.
+you can use any other backgrounding library.

 The main advantages of Shrine's backgrounding support over other file upload
 libraries are: